Gareth Davies (English politician): Political views

 Davies is considered to be on the right of the Conservative parliamentary party and is a member of the 92 Group of Conservative MPs, an invitation-only group associated with furthering Thatcherism.

 Davies successfully lobbied the Government to issue its first ever sovereign green bond, which the Chancellor announced in 2020.
 This policy saw the Government issue over £10 billion of dedicated debt to "specifically fund capital investment in infrastructure that will help stimulate the British economy."

 In October 2020, Davies authored a report for Onward on the case for a British development bank.
 The Government later announced the launch of the UK Infrastructure Bank in 2021.

 In March 2022, Davies wrote a report titled 'Investing for Prosperity' for the Centre for Policy Studies.
 In the report, he called for the reform of British International Investment (BII) to unlock new sources of capital and harness new financial instruments.
 In November 2023 the Foreign Secretary, David Cameron, published an FCDO white paper which included a commitment to implement a number of reforms to BII championed by Davies.

 Davies has been a staunch opponent of the 4.2 mile (6.76 km) Mallard Pass Solar Farm, which straddles Lincolnshire and Rutland, and aims to provide renewable energy to 92,000 homes.

 Davies has written several opinion pieces for the Daily Telegraph, CityAm, Financial Times, and The Times and has regularly appeared as a commentator on national and international television and radio.

 Personal life

 Davies is married to Laura Davies and lives in his constituency of Grantham and Bourne.
+Davies is a Senior Fellow at the Harvard Kennedy School’s Mossavar-Rahmani Center for Business and Government, focusing on the intersection of public policy and global investment.